 AudioUtils

-How to Compress Audio in Audacity (File Size and Dynamics)
+How to Compress Audio in Audacity: Size & Dynamics

-Audacity has two completely different 'compress' features — Effect → Compressor for dynamics, and File → Export Audio for file size.
-Step-by-step instructions for both, plus a faster browser-based alternative.
+Audacity has two 'compress' features: Effect → Compressor for dynamics, and File → Export for file size.
+Step-by-step for both, plus a browser alternative.

 Audacity is the most-installed free audio editor on the planet, and it can "compress audio" two completely different ways.
 People searching for "how to compress audio in Audacity" usually want one of these but get lost trying to find it because Audacity does not disambiguate the terms.
 This guide covers both, in order, with the exact menu paths.